jhpyle/docassemble/_docs/scalability.md

 }
 {% endhighlight %}

-Create a Service called `app` that uses the task definition `docassemble-app`.
-Set the number of tasks to 1 and use the [Elastic Load Balancer] you just created.
+Create a Service called `app` that uses the task definition `app`.
-11. Set up the security groups on the [Elastic Load Balancer] and the [VPC] so that the instances within the [VPC] can send any traffic among each other, but that only HTTP (or HTTPS) is open to the outside world.
-12. Decide what URL you want users to use, and edit your DNS to add a CNAME pointing from that URL to the URL of the load balancer.
-13. Create a sufficient number of [EC2] instances so that the `docassemble-sql`, `docassemble-log`, and `docassemble-app` tasks all have room to run.
-14. Create an [Auto Scaling Group] for the `docassemble-app` task so that any number of instances (up to a limit) can support the `docassemble-app` task.

-Go to [VPC] and copy the CIDR of the network.

-Go to [EC2] and create a new security group.
-Allow all traffic from the CIDR of your [VPC].

-## All in one
+Set the "Number of tasks" to 2.
+Under "Elastic load balancing," click the "Configure ELB" button.
+Set "ELB type" to "Elastic Load Balancer."
+The "IAM role for service" should be `ecsServiceRole`, an [IAM] role that [ECS] creates for you automatically.
+Set "ELB Name" to `docassembleLb`, the name of the [Application Load Balancer] you created earlier.
+Under "Container to load balance," select "app:80:80" and click "Add to ELB."
+Set the "Target group name" to `web`, the "Target Group" you created earlier.
+Then click "Save."

+Just one more thing needs to be done to make the **docassemble** server fully functional: you need to associate the `websocket` "Target Group" with the same [EC2] instances that are associated with the `web` "Target Group."
+(Unfortunately, this is not something that the [ECS] system can do automatically yet.)
+To fix this, go to the [EC2 Console].

+# Single-server configuration on EC2 Container Service

+You can use [EC2] to run **docassemble** in a single-server arrangement.
+(It is not particularly "scalable" to do so, but you might find it convenient.)

+To do so, start one [EC2] instance with an [ECS]-optimized [AMI], and then go to the [ECS Console] and set up a "service" that runs a single "task" with a [Task Definition] like the following.

 {% highlight json %}
 {